Co-Occurring Disorders: Addiction And Mental Health

 What Are The Dual Diagnosis Treatment Options for Co-Occurring Disorders?

-For individuals dealing with co-occurring substance use and mental disorders, various treatment approaches are available, often tailored to individual needs.
+The dual diagnosis treatment options for co-occurring disorders include various approaches tailored to individual needs.
 Healthcare providers may recommend behavioral therapies alone or in conjunction with medications based on the specific circumstances.
 Here are examples of effective treatment options outlined by the National Institute of Mental Health:

 Behavioral Therapies for Adults